blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 		- Allah reminded that they ignore the Tawrah when it said you to not kill your members or expel them from their homes, and follow it to implement ransom.
 By this, they believe one part of the scripture and reject the rest.
 "You do this all to acquire the life of this world".
 		- For this, the 'noble Ayat' criticized the Jews, and said that they must not be trusted to preserve the Torah or to say the truth about the prophet, his coming, his expulsion, etc.
 		- On the Day of Resurrection, they will be subject to torment because they defied the book they were given.
-	- From Quran> surah Al Baqarah 2:87-2:86 (The Terms of the Covenant and their Breach of It)
+	- The Terms of the Covenant and their Breach of It (From Quran> surah Al Baqarah 2:87-2:86)
 		- The Tawrah was revealed to Musa (Moses), but they distorted it's meaning to fulfil their fantasies
 		- So Allah sent Isa (Jesus), and sent miracles to support him, but Jews didn't want to differ from a single word
 		- This way, they killed or rejected all Prophets